Xilinx/VMC_Help/AIE/FIR_TDM/README.md

 No rounding is performed on the **Floor** or **Ceiling** modes.
 Other modes round to the nearest integer.
 They differ only in how they round for values that are exactly between two integers.

 #### Input window size (Number of samples)
-Describes the number of samples used as an input to the filter function.
+Describes the total number of samples (across all channels) used as an input to the filter function.

-Because this is a single rate filter, the number of samples in the output window will match the size of the input window.
-This must be in the range of 4 to 8192 inclusive.
+The number of input samples per channel is equal to this parameter, divided by the number of TDM channels.

 #### Number of TDM channels
 Describes the number of Time-Division Multiplexed (TDM) channels processed by the FIR.